JACoW-org/docs-ECRIS/docs/committees.md

 The IAC is normally composed of approximatly 15 international members, usually covering all the regions and having at least 3 representatives from each region.

-The IAC does not meet.
-It is invited to submit proposals and also to make suggestions on the organization of the event.
+It is available to answer an solve critical problems or questions related to the event.
 Members are kept informed of developments.

-Following the conference the IAC is asked for feedback, which is passed on to the next conference organizers.
+The IAC does usually meet at least once during the conference to decide the next conference host.

 ## Scientific Programme Committee (SPC)